Oisín Kelly

 Oisín Kelly (17 May 1915 – 12 October 1981) was an Irish sculptor.

 Life and career

-Oisín Kelly was born as Austin Kelly in Dublin, the son of William Kelly, principal of the James Street National School, and his wife, Elizabeth (née McLean).
+Oisín Kelly was born as Austin Kelly in Dublin, the son of William (Willy) Kelly, principal of the James's Street National School, and his wife, Elizabeth (née McLean).
 He studied languages at Trinity College, Dublin.
 Until he became an artist in residence at the Kilkenny Design Centre in 1966, he worked as a teacher of Art, English, Irish and French from 1943 to 1964 at St Columba's College, Dublin.
-He initially attended night class at the National College of Art and Design and studied briefly in 1948–1949 under Henry Moore.
+He initially attended night class at the National College of Art and Design and studied briefly (1948–1949) at Chelsea Polytechnic in London under Henry Moore.